wint3rmuted/Playlists-Cheatsheets/Bug Bounty Workflow/bug-bounty-cheatsheet.md

 ## Methodology
 ```

-So here's my general concept for how I plan to do most of my bug hunting for now:

     monitor / list all subs with sublist3r and cert.sh
     hook into discord webhook api so I can get notifications about new domains etc
     when a new sub is found